-Residential Services: Please contact Student Services for Housing information at (268) 484-8900 ext.
+Residential Services: The Residential Manager, Mrs. Adele Gamble may be contacted via email at acampbell@auamed.net or the Office of Residential Services for Housing information at (268)484-8900 ext.
 1021, or studentservices@auamed.net.

 Transcripts: If you would like an official transcript, the cost is \$10US per transcript and you would need to pay the N.Y.
 Bursar Department.
 You can get in touch with the Bursar Department by calling 212-661-8899, Option 6.
 The Bursar Department accepts payments of VISA or MasterCard.
 Once you have made the payment, please send an e-mail to one of the following depending on your last name: